 And the Word became flesh and dwelt among us, and we beheld His glory, the glory as of the only begotten of the Father, full of grace and truth.
 (John 1:14)

 Our God communicates with His creation.
 We see this throughout the Word as the Lord directs His children and communicates with them, displaying His nature as an involved Father who loves, leads and guides.
 The way He initiated interaction with His children in the past is how He works with us now.
 He is the same yesterday, today and forever.
 The Bible is clear that “God is no respecter of persons”; therefore we can expect our Heavenly Father to grow us in every way, and this includes our level of intimacy with Him.

-We see growth in intimacy in the lives of believers throughout Scripture.
+We see growth in intimacy with God in the lives of believers throughout Scripture.

 Moses and Joshua led God’s people from Egypt and into the promised land of Canaan.
 Through almost a century of following the Lord, they learned His views and His way of thinking.
 He talked to them about what was most important to Him and how they were to respond to the various challenges around them.
 Not only was He continuously watchful and present, but God showed Himself as an engaged Father who desired for His children to not just follow Him, but to know Him intimately.

 Jonah was a reluctant messenger who knew God’s merciful nature.
 As he attempted to rebel against the Lord’s clear direction, Jonah learned about the discipline of his Heavenly Father and the thorough forgiveness that is offered to even the vilest offender.
 Through the ups and downs of following the Lord, Jonah gains greater intimacy with God.